piger/spock/README.md

 [Gollum]: https://github.com/gollum/gollum

-**Please note**: This is alpha software and should be used with caution!
+**Please note**: This is alpha software and a toy project: use with caution!

 ## Why another wiki software?